Esteemed Vicksburg businessman, community leader George Carr dies - The Vicksburg Post

 Carr made a lasting impact on the community since his arrival in 1989.
 He was an active supporter of youth league sports and the Miss Mississippi Competition.
 He was also an active member of the Vicksburg Kiwanis Club.

-David Blackledge, Miss Mississippi Executive Director, remembers Carr as a loyal and kind supporter of the competition.
+David Blackledge, executive director of the Miss Mississippi Corporation, remembers Carr as a loyal and kind supporter of the competition.

 “George Carr has been one of the most generous supporters of Miss Mississippi for over 3o years,” Blackledge said.
 “He was always so gracious to provide vehicles for our Miss Mississippi’s to use during their year of service to travel the state of Mississippi.
 He was always so kind and considerate to all of our Miss Mississippi’s as he met with them at the dealership.
 Our thoughts and prayers are with his family and we will certainly miss him as part of our Miss Mississippi family.”